open-ephys/next-gen-system/Specification.md

   does not need to be able to communicate with the host PC, or be developed for specific drivers.

-  1.(Optional) Software that communicates with this hardware through the open instruments AI that provides a generic interface to the hardware via data transfers and device registers, and can be used with no knowledge of the underlying interconnect (PCIe, USB, Ethernet).
+  1. (Optional) Software that communicates with this hardware through the open instruments AI that provides a generic interface to the hardware via data transfers and device registers, and can be used with no knowledge of the underlying interconnect (PCIe, USB, Ethernet).